railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * Purchase BOIS02 (for PANLAT): 11 January (=16 January – 5 days).

 In this example, Open ERP will propose making two orders to the supplier of product BOIS02.
-Each of these orders can be for a different planned data.
-Clearly before confirming these orders, the purchasing manager can group these orders into single one.
+Each of these orders can be for a different planned date.
+Before confirming these orders the purchasing manager could group these orders into single order.

 Security days
 -------------

+.. todo:: STOPPED HERE - Need to check which module this is all in, install it in test system

 The scheduler will plan all operations as a function of the time configured on the products.
 But it is also possible to configure these factors in the company.
 These factors are then global to the company, whatever the product concerned.
-In the description of the company, on the Configuration tab, you find the following parameters:
+In the description of the company, on the :guilabel:`Configuration` tab, you find the following parameters:

 * Security days: number of days to deduct from a system order to cope with the problems of restocking,